stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 1. Although we could re-use the type mapping for structures we anticipate that we _will_ want to manually fiddle with the signatures of the API methods, so we might as well craft them by hand.

-2. The number of API methods is relatively small (in comparison to the enumerations and structures).
+2. The number of API methods is relatively small (in comparison to the number of enumerations and structures).

 3. We would also like to group related API methods, both for ease of finding a method and to break up the overall library.
 Obviously the native header has no notion of packaging so we would have to do this grouping manually anyway.